Youssef-Khafagy/ScreenSense/README.md

 ### Training Data

-**SALICON dataset** — 10,000 training + 5,000 validation natural images from MS COCO 2014,
+**SALICON dataset:** 10,000 training + 5,000 validation natural images from MS COCO 2014,
 annotated with crowd-sourced human fixation maps.
 Participants indicated where their attention went on each image via mouse tracking; these are used as ground truth saliency maps.